-Former eBay CEO and Republican gubernatorial primary nomination hopeful Meg Whitman finally sat down with a newspaper, the San Jose Mercury News,after dodging questions from the .
+- Former eBay CEO and Republican gubernatorial primary nomination hopeful Meg Whitman finally sat down with a newspaper, the San Jose Mercury News,after dodging questions from the San Francisco Chronicle.
 She declared herself an "extraordinary fiscal conservative," and said she approved adoptions for same-sex couples because "many kids need a great home," but doesn't want those families to enjoy the honor of actual marriage.
-San Francisco Chronicle

 - Attorney General and likely Democratic gubernatorial nominee Jerry Brown hopped on the health insurance premium increase opposition bandwagon, subpoenaing the financial records of Anthem Blue Cross and others.
 Insurance Commissioner and Republican nomination candidate Steve Poizner had already announced an investigation into hundreds of cases of coverage denial.
 And it's not just individuals getting hit, but small businesses, too.

 - After criticizing opponent Poizner for going negative, Whitman's campaign turned the tables and launched a "Why we can't trust Steve Poizner" television advertisement and Web site in an effort to link him to evil Democrats.
 The latest survey from Datamar suggests that if the primary were open (only registered Republicans are allowed to vote in state Republican primaries), the race would be a lot closer between Whitman and Poizner, possibly on the strength of meddling liberals.

 - Garry South, the political consultant who took over San Francisco Mayor Gavin Newsom's failed gubernatorial campaign and is now working on Los Angeles City Councilwoman Janice Hahn's Lieutenant Governor campaign, issued an email attack on Newsom yesterday revealing that in private conversations, "the Mayor expressed nothing but disinterest in and disdain for the office of lieutenant governor."
 Newsom wouldn't comment on the email, but said his family has come to terms with another campaign, and that he'd issue a statement in the next few days.

-former Congressman Tom Campbell is pulling ahead of rivals, former Hewlett-Packard CEO Carly Fiorina and State Assemblyman Chuck DeVore, in the most recent poll.
+- And in the race for the Republican nomination for Senator, former Congressman Tom Campbell is pulling ahead of rivals, former Hewlett-Packard CEO Carly Fiorina and State Assemblyman Chuck DeVore, in the most recent poll.
 And now a spat between the Campbell and Fiorina campaigns involves accusations that Fiorina's campaign manager, Marty Wilson, called Campbell an anti-semite during a phone call in trying to convince former Secretary of State Bruce McPherson not to switch his endorsement to Campbell.